 What currency is used in San Miguel de Allende?

 The official currency of the country is the Mexican peso, which is why it’s used in San Miguel de Allende.
 Being a city with many foreigners, visitors, and residents alike, in many businesses they accept US dollars, although the exchange rate offered will not be as favorable as the official rate.
-In 2020 the average exchange rate has been about $20 pesos per US dollar.
+The average exchange rate is about $20.50 pesos per US dollar.
 It’s best to withdraw cash from an ATM for street purchases and to pay with a credit card in hotels, restaurants, and galleries.